Mathématique: Chapter 40

 Young raised his eyebrows.

-“Yes,” Jackson said, sliding off the lab bench.
+“Yup.”
+Jackson slid off the lab bench.

-“Well it’s just the two of us, but it’s very—“
+“Well, it’s just the two of us, but it’s very—”

 “Oh my god,” Carter said, grinning.
-“Teal’c owes me twenty bucks.”
+“Teal’c owes me twenty bucks!”

 “God damn Jackson,” Young said.
 “Finally.”